 Leverage trading can be a double-edged sword, offering both high rewards and risks.
 To trade forex successfully, it’s crucial to understand and manage these risks.

-Leverage can boost your profits, but it can also ramp up your losses.
+Leverage can boost your profits, but it can also lead to your losses.
 Even a small price drop can lead to big losses, sometimes more than your initial investment.
 Setting stop-loss orders can help you manage this risk.

 Forex markets can be unpredictable, especially during major news or economic events.
 Leverage increases your exposure to these price swings, making you more susceptible to quick, significant losses.

 Trading with leverage can be stressful.
-The ups and downs can trigger emotions like fear and greed, leading to rash decisions and big losses.
-Stick to your trading plan and keep your emotions in check.
+The swing in price can trigger emotions like fear and greed, leading to impulsive decisions and big losses.
+Stay with your trading plan and keep your emotions in check.

 ⚠️Tip: Your chosen leverage ratio should align with your risk tolerance.